 The answer is also clearly demonstrated in the appalling image of a “health club” of all places.
-By relying on an exhaust fan/waste ventilation system instead of proper dehumidification, you can see both the structural deterioration and mold accumulation in this pool room which forced it to be shut down.
+By relying on an exhaust fan/waste ventilation system instead of proper dehumidification, you can see both the structural deterioration and mold and mildew accumulation in this pool room which forced it to be shut down.
 This of course was caused by excessive humidity.

 Please email us if you would like to see a specific question and answer included in our FAQ’s.
 Check back often as DXair updates these FAQ’s!